tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 ```

-Note that Initialization trace data is recorded for each LTTng session.
+Note that meta-information is recorded in each LTTng session.

-The main state transitions are shown below.
+The following state diagram shows state machine of the three states

 ```plantuml
 [*] --> RECORD: An active lttng session exists